pzlabs-mirror/c-code-samples/README.md

 ```bash
 $ build/hello_world
 ```
-You can also run installed programs from the installation folder:
+You can also run the optionally installed executables from the installation folder:
 ```bash
 $ install/bin/hello_world
 ```